 Estimated reading time: 3 mins

 I’ve been searching high and low for the best, most-frictionless (i.e. no or non-intrusive registration) online tools for self-discovery.
-Many of these methods have been around for a long time, in some form or another, and now we can access them online (most completely free) and get instant results.
+Many of these methods, such as the psychometric test, have been around for a long time, in some form or another, and now we can access them online (most completely free) and get instant results.
 You may find them quite eye-opening, like I did!
 Particularly when I took the Career Aptitude Test…

 1. Myers-Briggs Personality Type (MBPT) Assessment Tools

 Many of us have been subjected to MBPT tools at some point.
 Lots of employers use them.
 Although perhaps a little less so nowadays.
 They’re still great assessors of our personality types!

 16Personalities is a Myers-Briggs assessment tool I have use, and recommend to others.
 What I like about this is the mapping of the standard four-letter personality-type onto a persona.
 It’s much more fun and engaging because it uses simpler words.
 It’s free to use and you don’t need to register (unless you want to receive an email with your results.)

 Humanmetrics have a MBPT tool you can use right away.
 It uses more intelligent language (much closer to the original test devised on the theories of Carl Jung and Isabel Briggs Myers. ) Not as funky as the one above, but certainly does the job.